MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-debug.md

 ### Intellisense

-To provide IntelliSense support for headers on remote Linux systems, Visual Studio automatically copies them from the Linux machine to a directory on your local Windows machine.
+Accurate C++ IntelliSense requires access to the C++ headers that are referenced by C++ source files.
+Visual Studio automatically copies the headers referenced by a CMake project from Linux to Windows to provide a full-fidelity IntelliSense experience.
 For more information, see [IntelliSense for remote headers](configure-a-linux-project.md#remote_intellisense).

 ### Locale